-Opposites are a fun concept to teach with toddlers and preschoolers.
-Kids start by learning how to find the opposite of soft and hard, black and white, and heavy and light.
+Opposites are fun basic concepts to teach with toddlers and preschoolers.
 There are fun activities you can use when you’re teaching opposites plus there are some amazing opposites worksheets.

 When to Teach Opposites

 You can start teaching young children the opposite concept by using opposite words.
 There are fun opposites activities you can do with toddlers to help them understand the idea.
-However, typically kids will understand the concept by the time they’re four.
+However, typically kids will understand the concept by the time they are four years old.

 The opposite concept can be hard for toddlers to understand, so the best way to start is by reading a book about opposites to start the discussion.
 Then go around the house to find the opposites of different things.